lakshma/lakshma.github.io/_posts/_boxing-unboxing.md

 ---
 layout: post
-title: Boxing & Unboxing
+title: C# Boxing & Unboxing
 ---

 We all know that boxing and unboxing are expensive operations.
-Lets take it one step deep,
+Lets jump one step deep,

 Boxing is the process of converting a value type to a reference type.
 Why would one do that ?
 Well, when you are not sure about the datatype of the value type in scenarios like dynamic, non generic collections etc. When you do such a thing, then the runtime has to allocate a memory slot in heap and copy the value of your value type.